HOW TO DO HOSPITALVISITATION|

 - You want to encourage the patients, so don't

 bring bad news about the world.
-The patient may want, however, to talk
+The patient may want, however, to talk about

-enjoy talking about their family.
+about their family.

 - If you don't know the patient's spiritual

 condition, ask!
 But don't argue or theologize.
 Don't carry a large Bible.
+If

-testimony, and a non threatening Gospel tract.
+and a non threatening Gospel tract.

 - Accept any interruptions of your visit from